nicky-nym/nicky-nym.github.io/pages/cities.md

   * **Kinematic range** is a measure of urban mobility.
 It's the number of destinations you can get to in 30 minutes or less _(or some other set amount of time)_.
   * Different cities have different kinematic ranges
     * In **Haxby, Montana**, there's not any traffic congestion, but there also aren't many places to go.
 With a car, in 30 minutes you can probably reach a total of about **a half dozen homes**, with perhaps **10 thousand square feet of floorspace**.
-    * In **San Francsico**, there are lots of places to go, but there's a lot of congestion.
+    * In **San Francisco**, there are lots of places to go, but there's a lot of congestion.
 In 30 minutes you can reach hundreds of thousands of homes, offices, and stores, with perhaps **500 million square feet of floorspace**.
 San Francisco has a kinematic range that's about 50 thousand times larger than Haxby, Montana.

 ```
 TODO: add a diagram showing different ranges?